前期研究及概念|李銘宸、張碁、奈絲.蘿柯、温又柔

 Distinctive Taste: Interdisciplinary Encounters and Multisensory Experiences

-At the heart of Travelling Tongues lies KEX’s expansive vision—one rooted in experimentation, dialogue, and transnational exchange.
-The project convenes a richly diverse group of core artists: Taiwanese theater director Ming-Chen Lee, known for his collective improvisations and immersive visual worlds; Japanese director Jang-Chi, whose work blends visual art, sociology, and folklore with a distinctive mix of humor and provocation; Filipino performer and artist Ness Roque, whose practice draws from interdisciplinary, feminist, and decolonial frameworks; and Taiwanese-Japanese writer Yuju Wen, whose literary investigations of cross-linguistic identity often center on food as a narrative and emotional signifier.
+At the heart of Cruising: Traveling Tongues lies KEX’s expansive vision—one rooted in experimentation, dialogue, and transnational exchange.
+The project convenes a richly diverse group of core artists: Taiwanese theater director Lee Ming-Chen, known for his collective improvisations and immersive visual worlds; Japanese director Jang-Chi, whose work blends visual art, sociology, and folklore with a distinctive mix of humor and provocation; Filipino performer and artist Ness Roque, whose practice draws from interdisciplinary, feminist, and decolonial frameworks; and Taiwanese-Japanese writer Yuju Wen, whose literary investigations of cross-linguistic identity often center on food as a narrative and emotional signifier.

 //Behind the Menu//